Ang-Li-code/CSE-360/README.md

 # CSE-360
-For projects in my CSE 360 class
+To test github for my CSE 360 class